p4 configure

 headquarters-commit: P4LOG = /home/perforce/servers/commit-hq/log

-where any means a configurable defined on the commit server that is used by all connected servers unless specifically overridden in that particular server's configuration.
+where any means a configurable or environment variable defined on the commit server that is used by all connected servers unless specifically overridden in a named server's configuration.
+See Precedence.

 Unsetting a value